longcg18/omg/README.md

 # OMG
- Our task is to build an license plate auction system
+ Our task is to build a license plate auction system

 ### 1. About the framework used